DSD Master is a tool for creating the highest possible quality PCM

 DSD files in DFF (DSDIFF) or DSF formats.
 It is expected to work with

 multi-channel DSD files, but this aspect has not been tested.
+It does not currently support the ISO file format, although we hope that may change in a future update.

 quality PCM copies of DSD files are useful for many reasons, including